patternfly-java/patternfly-java/CONTRIBUTING.md

 > Note that --rebase will automatically move your local commits, if you have
 > any, on top of the latest branch you pull from.
-> If you don't have any commits it is safe to leave off, but for safety it
+> If you don't have any commits, it is safe to leave off, but for safety it
 > doesn't hurt to use it each time just in case you have a commit you've
 > forgotten about!